 www.roh.org.uk

 The Royal Opera House is often called Covent Garden due to its prominent location in central London.
-A center of entertainment for nearly 300 years, ROH is not only home to the Royal Opera but the Royal Ballet and Orchestra.
+A center of entertainment for nearly 300 years, ROH is home to the Royal Opera and the Royal Ballet and Orchestra.
 Like many famous Renaissance-era opera houses, ROH has been rebuilt, with the current version opening in 1858.
 Performances of the Royal Opera and Royal Ballet companies began in 1946.
 For this reason, notable early premieres include Sleeping Beauty in 1946 and Bizet’s Carmen in 1947.

 Related: Top Attractions To See In London, England For 2023